 If you live in a colder climate, it can be hard to wash your truck during the winter months.
 Water spigots located outside typically need to be turned off when the temperature drops.
 Taking the truck to a car wash is the only option for some of us in the winter, so there is a good chance you might not clean it as often.

-If there is any visible surface rust on the frame use a combination of wire brushes and wire bush wheels to remove it.
+If there is any surface rust on the frame use a combination of wire brushes and wheels to remove it.
 For heavier rust, a carbide abrasive wheel and/or flap wheel on an angle grinder can be utilized.
 When you are done, make sure to protect these exposed areas with a rust protective coating and chassis paint.
 This will help slow down the spread of rust and keep it from getting worse.

 Check the Tires